mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 ## Serving the Model

-Everything is working in both of our models.
-Now it's time to serve them.
 Databricks serving endpoints are useful because they provide a scalable, highly available, and managed way to deploy machine learning models and features as real-time REST APIs for applications and systems to consume.
 Key benefits include simplicity through managed infrastructure, support for low-latency predictions, automatic scaling, and robust security within a secure network boundary.
 They enable seamless integration with external applications like web and mobile apps and allow for direct SQL access to models via AI Functions.

 In other words, they allow us to perform conformal inference at scale.
 I'll create one serving endpoint for locally weighted conformal inference.
-The steps are exactly the same to deploy the absolute conformal model
+The steps are exactly the same to deploy the absolute conformal model.

 ```python